iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 ``systems-list -h``

 Once you find it, run the appropriate command to only show execution systems.
-Among ths systems on the list, some notable ones are:
+Among the systems on the list, some notable ones are:

 - **lonestar4.tacc.teragrid.org** - a compute cluster at the Texas Advanced Computing Center
 - **stampede.tacc.utexas.edu** - currently the 8th largest supercomputer in the world!